bcbeidel/programmers-book-club/README.md

 * _The Tao of Pooh_ by Benjamin Hoff
 * _The Social Animal_ by David Brooks
 * _Zen and the Art of Motorcycle Maintenance_ by Robert Pirsig
+* _How to Read a Book_ by Mortimer Adler and Charles Van Doren

 ## Communication, Storytelling, Presenting Data